Spectra of Reduced Fractals and Their Applications in Biology: Applications to Biology

 The fractal dimensions calculated for different green algae can now be used to obtain spectra of reduced fractals (SRFs).
 The spectra are generated by plotting the fractal dimensions versus selected characteristics of algae.
-Among different characteristics, we consider forms and shapes of algae described in Sec.
-3.1.
+Among different characteristics, we consider forms and shapes of algae described in Section~\ref{sec3.1}.
 Moreover, we also demonstrate how to generate SRFs for algae of different classes and families.
-In the panels A, B, C and D of Fig. 3, we show the SRFs for algae of different forms, classes, shapes and families.
-Let us now describe each panel of Fig. 3 and discuss biological implications of the presented SRFs
+In the panels A, B, C and D of Figure~\ref{fig3}, we show the SRFs for algae of different forms, classes, shapes and families.
+Let us now describe each panel of Figure~\ref{fig3} and discuss the biological implications of the presented~SRFs.

-The panel A of Fig. 3 shows the form of the SRF for one unicellular alga of the class Zygnematophyceae and the family Desmidiaceae, and one colonial and one multicellular algae of the class Chlorophyceae, whose families are Scenedesmaceae and Volvocaceae, respectively.
+Panel A of Figure~\ref{fig3} shows the form of the SRF for one unicellular alga of the class Zygnematophyceae and the family Desmidiaceae, and one colonial and one multicellular algae of the class Chlorophyceae, whose families are Scenedesmaceae and Volvocaceae, respectively.
 As expected, the presented SRF demonstrates a rapid decrease of fractal dimension with increasing algae's complexity.
-The observed almost linear spectrum allows us to establish the following criteria for classifying green algae: $F_d > 1.8$ for unicellular, $F_d > 1.6$ for colonial, and $F_d < 1.4$ for multicellular, where $F_d$ is the fractal dimension.
+The observed almost linear spectrum allows us to establish the following criteria for classifying green algae: $FD > 1.8$ for unicellular, $FD > 1.6$ for colonial, and $FD < 1.4$ for multicellular.

-The SRF presented in the panel B of Fig. 3 shows high fractal dimensions $F_d > 1.7$ for all considered algae, which are two algae of the class Charophyceae, one alga of the class Ulvophyceae, and two algae of the class Trebouxiophyceae.
+The SRF presented in panel B of Figure~\ref{fig3} shows high fractal dimensions $FD > 1.7$ for all considered algae, which are two algae of the class Charophyceae, one alga of the class Ulvophyceae, and two algae of the class Trebouxiophyceae.
 The resulting spectrum shows that differences between freshwater and saltwater (or land) within the same class are practically negligible, which is shown by flat parts of the SRF.
 Moreover, the entire spectrum remains practically flat, which implies that differences in the fractal dimension (or complexity) between the considered three classes are small.